metanorma/firelight/packages/anafero-cli/README.rst

 ---------------------

-The build produces an almost zero-dependency JS file, except for esbuild-wasm everything is bundled into the bin entry point.
+The build produces an almost zero-dependency JS file, except for esbuild-wasm everything is bundled into the bin entry point with esbuild, which should allow keep things under ``devDependencies`` and minimize ``dependencies`` that need to be installed by NPM at npx script invocation time.

-All dependencies should be specified as ``devDependencies``, except for esbuild-wasm.